-- 2. Divvy the beets into 2 piles—golden and red.
-Rip off a couple sheets of heavy-duty aluminum foil.
-Rub the golden beets with 1 1/2 tablespoons olive oil and then wrap them together in aluminum foil and place on a rimmed baking sheet.
-Repeat with the red beets.
-Roast the beets until tender throughout, about 1 hour.
+- Roast the beets until tender throughout, about 1 hour.
 (If your beets are unusually small, start checking them for doneness after 35 minutes.
 That said, 1 hour did the trick for us almost every single time.)
 Remove the beets from the foil and place them on a plate to cool slightly or stash the plate in the fridge to speed up the cooling process.

-- 5. Arrange some golden and red beets on each plate along with a handful watercress on the side or beneath the beets.
-Place some goat cheese on the side and drizzle all the components on each plate with up to 1 tablespoon honey.
+- Arrange some golden and red beets on each plate along with a handful of watercress on the side or beneath the beets.
+Place some goat cheese on the side and drizzle everything on each plate with up to 1 tablespoon honey, using less if you don't have a sweet tooth.
 Serve the salad warm or room temperature or cold.

 Beet Salad with Goat Cheese and Honey VariationSometimes when we share a recipe with you, our dear reader, we don’t intend for you to take the recipe as gospel.
 Take this beet salad recipe.
 It’ll certainly work to a fare thee well if you follow it verbatim.
 Although should you choose to use the recipe as a suggestion rather than a mandate, you’ll find that you can play around with the different categories of ingredients.
 Swap arugula for watercress.
 Use all golden beets instead of red if the additional sweetness will ensure your kids don’t scream at the sight of this salad.
 Opt for blue cheese in place of goat cheese.
 Make it your own.
 Then share with us in a comment (and photo!) below exactly how you did.

 Nutrition information is automatically calculated, so should only be used as an approximation.